starhopp3r/OpenVINO-18.04-Support/README.md

 ## How to use it

-Replace and run the shell script `/opt/intel/computer_vision_sdk_2018.1.265/deployment_tools/inference_engine/share/InferenceEngineConfig.cmake` with the `InferenceEngineConfig.cmake` provided in this repository.
+Replace the make file `/opt/intel/computer_vision_sdk_2018.1.265/deployment_tools/inference_engine/share/InferenceEngineConfig.cmake` with the `InferenceEngineConfig.cmake` provided in this repository.

 To test if you have sucessfully installed and configured OpenVINO on your host, replace and run the `demo_squeezenet_download_convert_run.sh` with the one provided in this repository at this location: `/opt/intel/computer_vision_sdk_2018.1.265/deployment_tools/demo`.